agriogata/lasalpujarras-page/pages/01.We Are FairCoop/default.de.md

    Are you interested in our work? come and visit us. <br> You will find us:
    <br>

-    locally in Orgiva, calle real 4 (in the small ecologic shop) or on the local market.<br>
+    locally in Cigarones every wednesday on the local market.<br>

     You can also write us an email or join our telegram group and we explain you more in detail.
     <a href="https://t.me/lasalpujarras"> [Telegram Las Alpujarras ] </a>